 What does a risk assessment involve and how does it affect decisions to inspect?

 Ofsted uses risk assessment to ensure that its approach to inspection is proportionate and to prioritise inspections where it believes it will have the greatest impact.
-Risk assessments are used to determine which good and outstanding schools will receive an ungraded inspection and which will receive a graded inspection.
+For instance, risk assessments are used to determine whether a school that could receive an ungraded inspection should receive a graded inspection.

-Further information about the risk assessment process is set out in the School inspection handbook [1] and in guidance on the risk assessment process.
-[2]
+Further information about the risk assessment process is available on the gov.uk website.[1]

 Footnotes